quarterpastten/REF-2014-SQL-data-exploration/README.md

 ~~~~

 ## Task 3: data exploration

-We are now ready to run queries to answer questions about the data.

 #### Question 1: which are the best institutions in terms of research?
 List top 5 that scored the highest in terms of grades 4* and 3*.